Resource Conservation District Project TrackerRCD Project Tracker

 Direct Benefits to Disadvantaged Communities (DACs)

-Our project spans the majority of San Diego region, across which there are many areas we are focusing on outreach to work with farmers and ranchers who are historically underserved, and may not have the funding or technical knowledge to implement projects.
+Our project spans the majority of San Diego region.
+The RCD is focusing on outreach to work with farmers and ranchers who are historically underserved, and may not have the funding or technical knowledge to implement projects.
 Some of those areas include the South Bay and other border cities, where there are large Latinx populations.
-We have team members at the RCD of Greater San Diego that can translate, both written and verbally, so that we can provide better support.
-Our partners are also working on restoration projects in the South Bay to restore overwintering habitat for monarchs and other pollinators, which supports the community directly by bringing more ecological balance.
-There are also educational elements of our project, through providing free and translated workshops and resources, and our partners' work of providing free native seed libraries throughout San Diego and volunteer opportunities for underserved youth.
+Canyonlands and San Diego Bird Alliance restoration work is also focused in underserved communities.
+There are also educational elements of our project, through providing free and translated workshops, resources, free native seed libraries throughout San Diego and volunteer opportunities for underserved youth.

 EnviroScreen